In addition to your application to NYU, you should submit a two-part portfolio directly to the Martin Scorsese Department of Cinema Studies.

 Contact two recommenders and ask that they submit a letter on your behalf through the online system.
 Gather all academic transcripts and upload copies to the online application.

-Please note that the Graduate Record Examination (GRE) is only required for applicants to the Ph.D. program in the Department of Cinema Studies.
+Please note that the Graduate Record Examination (GRE) is no longer required for the application.